blackbone/blackbone.github.io/posts/ecs/2/index.md

 As you can see, there are no holes in either case, and if you calculate a similar layout (by the way, pictures 1 and 2 depict two identical worlds in different ECS paradigms) - it turns out that memory is used much more efficiently.

-> For example, in both cases, 33 instances of the component are used (at 4 bytes each, this will be 132 bytes), in classic mustaches, a whole 352 bytes are allocated for this (I did not count the empty 7th component).
+> For example, in both cases, 33 instances of the component are used (at 4 bytes each, this will be 132 bytes), in classic ECS, a whole 352 bytes are allocated for this (I did not count the empty 7th component).

 It would seem - the perfect solution, but no - this approach is also not free from problems: